-The general stylistic concept, which was chosen to support the idea of funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
-As it’s easy to see from the grand-list above, due to this decision the screens get a lot of air and light background promotes good readability which is essential in the case of e-commerce app.
-Moreover, light background gives an efficient field of presentation for any kind of item brought out to sales.
+The general stylistic concept, which was chosen to support the idea of a funny and uptown interface which should at the same time be informative and useful, moved around the light background and a lot of bright accents in navigation and notification elements of the interface.
+As it’s easy to see from the grand list above, due to this decision, the screens get a lot of air, and light background promotes good readability, which is essential in the case of an e-commerce app.
+Moreover, a light background gives an efficient field of presentation for any kind of item brought out to sales.

-The search followed two directions: actually the search of the actual items and search along with the requests that were made by other users.
-In requests, users left the information about the wished item.
-Also, the user could save the history of own requests.
-Requests made by users gave the additional channel of easy matching sellers and buyers letting them know what is actually on-demand at the time.
-Moreover, requests could be filtered by location and make the process of matching the buyer and the desired item even more efficient.
-The search field was hidden in the process of reviewing the content not to distract the user and open more space.
+The search followed two directions: the search of the actual items and the search along with the requests that were made by other users.
+In requests, users left the information about the desired item.
+Also, the user could save the history of their own requests.
+Requests made by users gave the additional channel of easy matching sellers and buyers, letting them know what is actually on-demand at the time.
+Moreover, requests could be filtered by location, making the process of matching the buyer and the desired item even more efficient.
+The search field was hidden in the process of reviewing the content so as not to distract the user and open more space.

-All the icons for the app were unique and customized so that they could create the harmony of visual perception with all the other graphic elements and at the same time add to the general originality of the visual design of the screens.
+All the icons for the app were unique and customized so that they could create harmony of visual perception with all the other graphic elements and, at the same time, add to the general originality of the visual design of the screens.

-Tab bar included the basic navigation items enabling the user to activate feed, search, communication features and add a new item or request.
+The tab bar includes the basic navigation elements enabling the user to activate feed, search, communication features, and add a new item or request.

 All the items, as you can see, were organized along the cards.
 The card of the item showed all the necessary information about the thing for sale and enabled the potential buyer to connect with the seller at once.
-To visually present the item, which users wanted to sell, they could upload and customize one to four photos which the user could add from his/her own device gallery or take a photo right out of the app screen.
-The sharing function was transferred to the separate screen so that not to overload the card.
+To visually present the item that users wanted to sell, they could upload and customize one to four photos, which the user could add from his/her own device gallery or take a photo right out of the app screen.
+The sharing function was transferred to a separate screen so as not to overload the card.

 One more functional side of the application to mention is the features of chatting and planning.
 As the app is positioned as a highly social, simple and usable chatting feature was seen among the essentials and organized along the standard and common scheme of native chats without too much experimenting so that even the users without the frequent experience of communication via digital channels could feel comfortable with this chat.

-In the previous case study, we have mentioned the Saily brand mascot which is a funny little ghost having its own legend.
-Logo created for the brand by Tubik Studio designer Arthur Avakyan was just the start of the branding process which continued with the next step of branding in UI design.
+In the previous case study, we mentioned the Saily brand mascot, which is a funny little ghost having its own legend.
+The logo created for the brand by Tubik Studio designer Arthur Avakyan was just the start of the branding process, which continued with the next step of branding in UI design.

-Also, the team of UI designer Tamara, illustrator Arthur and motion designer Kirill created several animations that livened up the screens, supported general cool style and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.
+Also, the team of UI designer Tamara, illustrator Arthur, and motion designer Kirill created several animations that livened up the screens, supported a general cool style, and at the same time had the functions of informing the user about the state of processes such as pull-to-refresh animations or loaders.

 Enable location animated screen